githubvctr/githubvctr/README.md

-Currently working as a Junior Intraday Power Trader.
+Currently working as a Power Trader.
 Looking to collaborate on whatever interesting.
 📫 victorbarna@hotmail.fr